sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 ### Precomputing ERPs

-Before plotting the channel measures, you must precompute them using the <span style="color: brown">Study → Precompute channel measures</span> menu item as shown below.
+Before plotting the channel measures, you must precompute them using the <span style="color: brown">Study → Precompute channel measures</span> menu item, as shown below.

 ![px](/assets/images/studyprecomp1.png)

 This menu is in two parts, the top part, which specifies transformation to apply to data before precomputing measures, and the second part, which specifies which measure to precompute.

-You may specify channel transformations in the GUI top pannel.
+You may specify channel transformations in the GUI top panel.

 -  Channel interpolation.
-It is highly recommended that for visualizing and computing statistics on data channels you first interpolate missing channels.
+It is highly recommended that for visualizing and computing statistics on data channels, you first interpolate missing channels.
 Automated interpolation in EEGLAB is based on channel labels.
-If datasets have different channel locations (for instance if the locations of the channels were scanned), you must interpolate missing channels for each dataset from the command line using [eeg_interp.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_interp.m).
+If datasets have different channel locations (for instance, if the locations of the channels were scanned), you must interpolate missing channels for each dataset from the command line using [eeg_interp.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_interp.m).
 Please select this option.

 - Subtracting artifactual ICA components.
-This can either be done by removing component flagged for rejection as explained in the tutorial section on using [Independent Component Analysis for artifact removal](/tutorials/06_RejectArtifacts/RunICA.html).
+This can either be done by removing components flagged for rejection as explained in the tutorial section on using [Independent Component Analysis for artifact removal](/tutorials/06_RejectArtifacts/RunICA.html).
 This requires that you flag components in each dataset.
-You may also use most of the single dataset processing menu items at the *STUDY* level, so you may run ICA and flag artifactual components at the *STUDY* level.
+You may also use most of the single dataset processing menu items at the *STUDY* level so that you may run ICA and flag artifactual components at the *STUDY* level.
 Please select this option.

 - Subtracting ICA component clusters.
 Alternatively, to using the option above, you may select ICA component clusters to subtract from the data using the third checkbox.
 Refer to the [clustering tutorial](/tutorials/10_Group_analysis/component_clustering_tools.html) for more information.
 This is equivalent to using the second option, except that clusters of ICA components are removed.

-The bottom pannel contains the list of measures to precompute.
+The bottom panel contains the list of measures to precompute.
 Tick the box and complete the parameters for the measure(s) you are interested in.
-For now, select *ERP* as they do not take too long to compute.
-This computes mean event-related potential for each condition and electrode.
+For now, let's select *ERP* as it does not take too long to compute.
+This computes the mean event-related potential for each condition and electrode.
 You may specify the baseline you wish to use (leave as blank).
 Then press *Ok*.

 **Change in EEGLAB 2019 and later versions**: In EEGLAB 2019 and later versions, EEGLAB directly processes single trials.
 By contrast with previous EEGLAB versions, there is no need to recompute measures for each design.
-The new *design* scheme is backward compatible and allows for more flexibility, in particular allowing the STUDY functions to dynamically extract specified data trial measures.
+The new *design* scheme is backward compatible and allows for more flexibility, allowing to extract specified data trial measures dynamically.

 ### Plotting grand-average ERPs

-After precomputing the channel measures, you may now plot them, using menu item <span style="color: brown">Study → Plot channel measures</span>.
+After precomputing the channel measures, you may now plot them, using the <span style="color: brown">Study → Plot channel measures</span> menu item.

 ![600px](/assets/images/studyplot5.png)